SolemnFling/zama-fhe-rps/README.md

 ## 🔐 Privacy Guarantees

-### What's Private?
+### What Stays Encrypted Forever? 🔒
-- ✅ Player moves (encrypted as euint8)
+- ✅ **Your move in every game** (encrypted as euint8)
+- ✅ **Your entire play history** - all past moves remain encrypted on-chain
+- ✅ **Opponent's moves** - you never see what they played
-- ✅ Game logic computation (FHE operations)
+- ✅ **Game logic computation** (FHE operations)
-- ✅ Intermediate results during resolution
+- ✅ **Intermediate results** during resolution

+**This means:**
+- 🛡️ No one can analyze your play patterns
+- 🛡️ No one can predict your next move based on history
+- 🛡️ No one can scrape blockchain data to study your strategy
+- 🛡️ Even Etherscan shows only encrypted data

-### What's Public?
+### What's Public? 📢
-- ✅ Match creation events
+- ✅ Match creation events (someone started a game)
-- ✅ Player addresses
+- ✅ Player addresses (who's playing)
 - ✅ Final winner (after resolution)
 - ✅ Stakes and prizes

+**Privacy First**: We reveal only what's necessary for the game to function.
+Your actual moves?
+Forever encrypted! 🔐

 ## 🐛 Known Limitations